-MESSAGE_LEVEL Specifies the highest message level number that will be written to the MSP log.
-It must be an integer in the range 0- 6; the higher the number, the more messages written to the log file.
-The default is 2.
-For more information on message levels, see "General Message in filesystem objects.
+Specifies the level of migration service for the DCM, as in filesystem objects.
 Valid values are none (no flushing to a lower volume group), user (only requests from dmmigrate(8) or a manually invoked dmdskfree(1)), or auto (automated space management).
 The default is auto.
 (Applicable only to a DCM-mode MSP.)